yugabyte/ybu/TFE/YBU-59/YBU-59.md

 To sign in using SSO and Okta, follow these steps:
 * In Google Chrome, open [Yugabyte Okta Applications](https://yugabyte.okta.com/app/UserHome).
 * Select **AWS SSO**.
-* In the Single Sign-On AWS App, select **AWS Account → yugabyte-ats-presales → Managament console**.
+* In the Single Sign-On AWS App, select **AWS Account → yugabyte-ats-presales → Management console**.

 ### Create your VPC for the us-east-1 region
 After signing in, you can start creating your resources.
 The first resource that you will create is your Virtual Private Cloud (VPC).
 A VPC is an isolated portion of the AWS Cloud populated by your AWS objects, such as Amazon EC2 instances.

 Here are the steps to create your VPC:
-* In the AWS Console, in the global navigation bar, in the Region drop down list, select **US East (N. Virgina) us-east-1**.
+* In the AWS Console, in the global navigation bar, in the Region drop down list, select **US East (N. Virginia) us-east-1**.
 * In the global navigation bar, search for VPC, and then select **Services** → **VPC**.
 * Next, select the **VPCs** card.
 * In **Your VPCs**, select **Create VPC**.